merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 Use all lowercase if possible.
 (Exception: TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`)

 All files must be lowercase.
-It's allowed to use uppercase letters for pattern folders, keep care of case sensitive filesystems and use twig helpers with the *exact* folder name.
+It's allowed to use uppercase letters for pattern folders, keep care of case sensitive filesystems and use handlebars helpers with the *exact* folder name.

 ```
 {% pattern name='NavMain' %}